 Each year around 37,000 breaking and entering crimes are reported throughout Maryland.
-Depending on the nature of the crime, an individual convicted could be sentenced up to 20 years of jail time depending on the unique specifics of their case.
-Consulting with a reputable Maryland attorney who has handled many criminal cases like the one you could be facing may be able to provide you with a better understanding of how to best fight your charge.
-Retaining experienced representation from a local attorney with knowledge of Maryland criminal statues, and experience fighting similar charges, can give you an advantage when planning your defense strategy.
+Depending on the nature of the crime and the factual circumstances of each case, an individual convicted of burglary could be sentenced to up to 20 years of jail time.
+Consulting with an experienced and reputable Maryland criminal attorney will provide you with a better understanding of how to best fight your charge(s).
+Retaining qualified representation from a local attorney with knowledge of Maryland criminal statues, will take the burden of navigating the complex and harsh criminal justice system off of your shoulders.

 Burglary Law Info